cits5501/cits5501.github.io/src/schedule.md

 # {{ title }}

-The table below shows the topics intended to be covered in each week of semester.
+For the topics intended to be covered in each week, refer to the blackboard LMS.

-The order or delivery date of
-lectures on this page may change during the semester.
+{#
 - For **lecture slides**{ class="hi-pri" } and
   **lab worksheets**{ class="hi-pri" }
   see the [Resources page]({{ "/resources/" | url }}).